Sleep & Wake Disorders

 Sleep and wake disorders are prevalent phenomena that significantly affect individuals´ health, their social relationships, educational and professional performance, and quality of life.
 Although common in the general population, they tend to be regularly underdiagnosed; treatment is frequently not evidence-based; self-treatment is an issue.
 Moreover, sleep-wake disorders might constitute the first signs of a latent brain disorder.

 In recent times, the importance of adequate sleep has become increasingly appreciated as one of the main pillars for an adequate brain health.
 Two well recognized syndromes include Insomnia and Excessive Daytime Sleepiness.
-Although the consequences on the quality of life of these conditions has been to some extent acknowledged, an understanding of the economic impact that an adequate therapeutic management can have and research data coming from a first person centred perspective is practically non-existent.
+Although the consequences on the quality of life of these conditions have been to some extent acknowledged, an understanding of the economic impact that an adequate therapeutic management can have and research data coming from a first person centred perspective is practically non-existent.

 Objectives.